jppnhmr/jppnhmr/README.md

 ### About Me
-I'm a software engineering expanding my python knowledge.
+I'm a software developer / data analyst.

 ### What I'm working on
 [daily-standup](https://github.com/jppnhmr/daily-standup)